ctcl-bregis/ctclsite-rust/config/projects/content/nonmono.md

-nonmonolithic was a project to showcase photos either taken by me or my father.
+nonmonolithic is a project to showcase photos either taken by me or my father.

 # History and Inspiration
 Almost all photos are a result of insurance-related work where documentating building damage is a crucial part of the work.
 This documentation of damage throughout buildings ends up leaving thousands and thousands of photos, many of them fit the classic "The Backrooms" and liminal spaces aesthetic.